Cibo *

 Sunday: Closed

-The gastronomic restaurant CIBO is housed in a 17th-century Burgundy stone building.
-Bathed in light by the large glass roof, the restaurant transforms, after opening, into a magnificent outdoor dining area.
-The clean and contemporary style is inspired by the Wabi-Sabi trend: Materials such as the parquet flooring come from the region and were chosen for their patinated appearance.
-The combination of these natural materials gives the place a relaxing and intimate atmosphere conducive to savoring gastronomic dishes.
+The CIBO gourmet restaurant is housed in a 17th century Burgundy stone building.
+Bathed in light by a large glass roof, the restaurant transforms into a magnificent outdoor dining room once opened.
+The clean, contemporary style is inspired by the Wabi-Sabi trend: materials such as the parquet flooring come from the region and were chosen for their patinated appearance.
+The combination of these natural materials creates a relaxing, intimate atmosphere, ideal for enjoying gourmet dishes.

-Chef Angelo Ferrigno offers a judiciously creative modern cuisine – which doesn’t prevent him, far from it, from working exclusively with local products selected within a 200 km radius.
-He composes a natural and trendy cuisine with Nordic inspiration, featuring raw accents but with plating of rare elegance.
+Chef Angelo Ferrigno’s modern cuisine is judiciously creative – although this doesn’t prevent him from working exclusively with local produce selected within a 200 km radius.
+His cuisine is natural and trendy, Nordic-inspired, with raw accents and rare elegance.

 Cadre atypique